cryptag/leapchat/README.md

 This will pull some images from docker-hub and start the following contaiers:
 - Postgres at port 5432
 - PostgREST at port 3000
-- Adminter at port 8081
+- Adminer at port 8081

 Adminer is a web UI for managing SQL databases.
-After the containers are installed and started, go to localhost:8081.
+After the containers are installed and started, go to `localhost:8081`.

 From there you can choose postgres as the database engine and the login with hostname `postgres`, username and password `superuser` and database `leapchat`.
 In here you can execute the initial scripts for the database.
 This you only need to do once.

 A folder is created at the projects root called `_docker-volumes/`.
 This is where all the data from e.g the postgres container are placed.
 Here the actual database files will be stored.

 Once your conatiners are running and you have setup the initial database scripts you can access postgREST at `localhost:3000`.

 If you want to shut down the containers just run: